SPECIALIZES IN B-TO-B

 If you’d like to accept ACH transfers direct from a customer’s bank account, PaymentSpring charges 0.8% per transaction.

-While the fees are similar to Square and Stripe, one thing to note is that PaymentSpring uses monthly discounting, meaning they will deduct your processing fees the following month for the previous months’ transactions instead of taking the fees before depositing your funds.
+While the fees are similar to Square and Stripe, one thing to note is that you have the option of monthly discounting, meaning the company will deduct your processing fees the following month for the previous months’ transactions instead of taking the fees before depositing your funds.
 Monthly discounting is typically easier to reconcile and preferred by many businesses.
+(However, if you do want daily discounting, PaymentSpring will do that.)

 PaymentSpring provides a free magnetic strip mobile reader or you can purchase an EMV chip card reader for $59.
 If you need additional magnetic strip readers, you can purchase them for $20 each.